jpgmoreira/rrt-path-finder/README.md

   - Description:

-      The starting position is represented as a green square, and the goal position as a red square.
+      The starting position is represented as a green square, and the target position as a red square.

-      You can grab and drag the initial and goal positions to move them on the screen.
+      You can grab and drag the start and target positions to move them using the mouse's left button.

-      The left mouse button allows obstacles drawing, and the right mouse button erases the obstacles.
+      The left mouse button also allows obstacles drawing.
+Use the right mouse button to erase the obstacles.

 ​